Bob Hope Airport

 Originally built as Angeles Mesa Drive Airport in 1928, Bob Hope Airport (BUR) had a dozen different names before 2003 (including Hollywood-Burbank Airport and Burbank-Glendale-Pasadena Airport) - before, finally, it was named after the famous comedian.
 Serving the greater Los Angeles area, including Glendale and the San Fernando Valley, the airport is actually closer to famous attractions like Hollywood and Griffiths Park than Los Angeles International Airport (LAX) is, and offers far shorter queues and generally less hassle than the gigantic Los Angeles International.
 As small and personal as the other is big and sprawling, Bob Hope Airport is a great alternative for avoiding the congestion at the giant LAX; and with direct rail connections to downtown Los Angeles, Anaheim and San Diego, nothing could be more convenient.
 The only catch is that flights to Bob Hope Airport are only available from western US states and New York, and sometimes can be a little pricier than flights into Los Angeles International.
 If you have some time to kill at the airport, check out the Lockheed Stealth Aircraft exhibition in the departures terminal.

-The airport is situated three miles (5km) from Burbank and 12 miles (19km) from Los Angeles.
+The airport is situated five miles (8km) from Burbank and 16 miles (26km) from Los Angeles.

 Getting to the city

-The Metrolink and the train station are linked to the main terminal by a free shuttle service, which leaves from in front of the terminal building.
+The Metrolink and the train station are linked to the main terminal by a free shuttle service.
 The airport is also on the MTA and Burbank Bus routes, which go to Burbank as well as downtown Los Angeles and Hollywood.
-Taxis are available in front of the airport and car hire counters are located in the Regional Intermodal Transportation Centre.
+Taxis and shuttles are located on the ground transportation islands immediately in front of the airport terminal.

 GMT -8 (GMT -7 from mid-March to the first Sunday in November).

 Tel: +1 818 840 8840.

 Car hire companies represented at the airport include Alamo, Avis, Budget, Enterprise, Hertz and National.